2008 NBA Finals: Game 1

 Going into the game, LA have found themselves on the road in game 1 for the first time that playoffs.
 On the other hand, Boston, who were the league's best team, had home court advantage for the series.
 The game started very tight, with teams trading buckets and turnovers.
 For Boston, the go-to guy was Kevin Garnett, who had racked up 10 first-quarter points.
 For the Lakers, Kobe was struggling with his shot, as he went 1/7 for the quarter, but was dishing out assists and playing defense very solid, as he looked to get others involved early.
 Paul Pierce was also struggling, and has gotten himself into foul trouble early, as he had 3 points and 3 fouls going into the third quarter.

 In the second quarter, Garnett had racked up 8 more points and had already matched his playoff points average at 18.8.
 Despite Garnett's monstrous efforts, the Celtics found themselves down 51–46 at halftime.
 The main reason for the Lakers lead was Pau Gasol, who was hitting tough fadeaways and layups, and had also gotten P.J.
 Brown in foul trouble with his physicality and footwork.
 On the other hand, Kobe Bryant was a non-factor offensively but was making up for it with the same kind of defense that earned him the 1st team All-defense.
 The Lakers ended the half on a 10–2 run.

-In the beginning of the third quarter, Celtics forward Paul Pierce was injured after a collision with Celtics center and fellow teammate, Kendrick Perkins.
+In the beginning of the third quarter, Celtics forward Paul Pierce was injured after a collision with Celtics center and teammate, Kendrick Perkins.
 He was taken out of the game with 8:42 left in the quarter.
 The following offensive possession, Perkins was hit in the leg by the sneaker of Pau Gasol.
 He soon also left the game.
 But despite the injuries of their star players, the Celtics went on a 6–0 run and have regained the lead.
 But then Paul Pierce miraculously came back in the game, reinvigorating the crowd, and carried the Boston Celtics in the third quarter.
 Following his return Paul Pierce would shoot 6-6 from the field and hit three straight three pointers.
-He also started cooking from 3-point range, scoring 3 straight threes.
 Not to ignore the fact that Kobe exploded in that third quarter, hitting and defending shots from anywhere inside the arc, before getting himself in foul trouble late in the third.
 Paul Pierce scored 15 points on 4-4 shooting from the field in the third quarter to give Boston the lead going into the fourth.